Table of Contents

 Gaskets Types by Configuration

-Differences Between a Gasket and a Seal:
+Differences Between a Rubber Gasket and a Rubber Seal:

 • Gaskets: Used between static components to prevent leakage, typically found in non-moving parts like engine blocks.
 Made from flat materials such as rubber, cork, or metal.